 This is a topic to last the ages, and while I won’t get that far into it, it is something a lot of gun owners run into.
-I have been on both sides of the issue, and a fan of both in competition and in concealed carry, and while it may be an older topic to some, I think it is good to revisit and see both sides of the coins.
+I have been on both sides of the issue, and I am a fan of both in competition and in concealed carry, and while it may be an older topic to some, I think it is good to revisit and see both sides of the coin.

-It is typically a 45ACP, however there have been additional chamberings in 9mm, 38 Super, and 10mm, with a typical magazine capacity of around 8, making it legal in most states.
+It is typically a 45ACP, however, there have been additional chamberings in 9mm, 38 Super, and 10mm, with a typical magazine capacity of around 8, making it legal in most states.
 It is considered by many to be a function work of art, with many being made of unique materials including a meteorite.
 However, it does have its drawbacks.

 The other issue is that while the 1911 is notoriously reliable for hardball (non-hollow point) ammunition, it does have a reputation as being finicky with some hollow points, making it less ideal than some for personal defense rounds.

-Glocks were the brainchild of Gaston Glock, an Austrian developer that saw first action in 1980s through the military.
+Glocks were the brainchild of Gaston Glock, an Austrian developer who saw first action in the 1980s through the military.
 While it was originally developed for the 9x19mm parabellum (9mm), it now encompasses a much wider range of calibers, and varied sizes with some compatible parts.

-They are notorious for their reliability in most weather conditions, parts can be interchanged such as magazines (larger frames like the G17 can work in the G19) and they are relatively corrosion resistant.
+They are notorious for their reliability in most weather conditions, parts can be interchanged such as magazines (larger frames like the G17 can work in the G19) and they are relatively corrosion-resistant.
 While they do currently have a good reputation, there are some issues, such as a notoriously hard/sloppy trigger, not the best ergonomics, and their barrel specifically states to not use lead (non-jacketed) ammunition, all of which can be fixed with the wide availability of aftermarket parts.

 So, what do you get?
 I say both.
-I started as a 1911 purist; however, I have seen the versatility, reliability and the capacity of Glock and I have started migrating that way.
+I started as a 1911 purist; however, I have seen the versatility, reliability, and capacity of Glock and I have started migrating that way.
 Also, the hefty price tag of a Colt 1911 versus a Glock means I can spend the difference on ammo when it is available.

-Also be sure to check out JM4 Tactical for your holster needs!
+Also, be sure to check out JM4 Tactical for your holster needs!

 Author: Ian Bolser